icaruszhu/chen/org-mode.md

 permalink: "/org-mode/"
 ---

-# The Org-mode for the Disorganised
+# Chen Zhu: The Org-mode for the Disorganised (May 2019)

-- The Hacker Within (THW) presentation at UOB
+- Chen's Talk at The Hacker Within (THW) presentation at UOB

 ``` org
 #+TITLE: The Org-mode for the Disorganised